zafar-equbal/Data-structures-and-algorithms/README.md

 # Data-structures-and-algorithms
-"Implementations of core data structures and algorithms in Java."
+"Implementations of core Data structures and algorithms in Java."